RKMason/SkyWeather-Python3-MySQL/README.md

 support for it is included.

  The Python 3 port by ve3sjk supports the following list of sensors.
-My SkyWeather hardware system uses a subset of this list as marked by a * (plus the added TCA9545 I2C Mux) .
+My SkyWeather hardware system uses a subset of this sensor list as marked by a * (plus I added Python3 support for the TCA9545 I2C Mux) .

 - Currently operating with these sensors: